anandkegaon/DevOps_Notes.md/heml.md

 helm install

 helm install mychart stable/tomcat --wait --timeout 10s  (once we run this command the timeout will give the
-                                                           result after timeout uses for avoiding the errors)
+                                                           result after 10s uses for avoiding the errors)